MiniFate/MiniFate/chapters/02-world-building.md

 Your game will take place across a number of scenes that exist within the larger setting.
-Just as with your overall setting, each scene will have one or more Aspects that describes it.
+Just as with your overall setting, each scene will have one or more aspects that describes it.

-The GM will often create these Aspects as they describe the scene to the players.
-Some examples: \aspect{Alien Bar Where The Authorities Dare Not Tread}, \aspect{Mob's Docks At Midnight}, or \aspect{Ancient Fortification Surrounded by Orcs}.
+The GM will often create these aspects as they describe the scene to the players.
+Some examples:

+- \aspect{Ancient Fortification Surrounded by Orcs}
+- \aspect{Rust-bucket Hovercraft in the Real World}
+- \aspect{Alien Bar Where The Authorities Dare Not Tread}

-Just as with setting Aspects, don't be shy about updating Scene Aspects if the story calls for it.
+Just as with setting aspects, don't be shy about updating Scene aspects if the story calls for it.
 Remember: aspects are always true! <!-- TODO: I don't think we've ever said this before.-->